tqbwqing/automagic/README.md

 4. *ICA* can be selected or deselected.
 Note that ICA and PCA can not be chosen together at the same time.
 The ICA uses the algorithm in MARA extension of MATLAB.
 5. *PCA* can be selected or deselected.
 The parameters correspond to paramters of `inexact_alm_rpca.m`.
 The default value *lambda* is ![alt tag](https://github.com/amirrezaw/automagic/blob/master/automagic_resources/sqrt.jpg) where m is the number of channels.
 6. The mode of interpolation can be determined.
 The default value is *spherical*.
-   * Important:	The preprocessing parameters can be set only during project creation.
+   * Note:	The preprocessing parameters can be set only during project creation.

 ### 2.4.
 The Pre-Processing Panel